Viavi Solutions (NASDAQ:VIAV) Releases Q2 2022 Earnings Guidance

 Viavi Solutions (NASDAQ:VIAV) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.180-$0.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.210.
+The company provided earnings per share (EPS) guidance of $0.180-$0.200 for the period, compared to the Thomson Reuters consensus estimate of $0.210.
 The company issued revenue guidance of $296 million-$310 million, compared to the consensus revenue estimate of $318.71 million.

-Viavi Solutions (NASDAQ:VIAV) last announced its quarterly earnings results on Thursday, August 12th.
-The communications equipment provider reported $0.22 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.07.
-Viavi Solutions had a return on equity of 19.07% and a net margin of 3.85%.
-The company had revenue of $310.90 million during the quarter, compared to the consensus estimate of $302.38 million.
-On average, research analysts predict that Viavi Solutions will post 0.7 earnings per share for the current fiscal year.
+Viavi Solutions (NASDAQ:VIAV) last announced its quarterly earnings data on Thursday, November 4th.
+The communications equipment provider reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.21 by $0.03.
+The business had revenue of $326.80 million for the quarter, compared to analysts’ expectations of $310.59 million.
+Viavi Solutions had a negative net margin of 1.85% and a positive return on equity of 19.51%.
+The firm’s quarterly revenue was up 14.8% compared to the same quarter last year.
+During the same period last year, the firm posted $0.15 earnings per share.
+As a group, sell-side analysts forecast that Viavi Solutions will post 0.7 EPS for the current year.

-In related news, SVP Luke M. Scrivanich sold 12,913 shares of the business’s stock in a transaction that occurred on Wednesday, September 29th.
-The stock was sold at an average price of $15.61, for a total transaction of $201,571.93.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Paul Mcnab sold 4,549 shares of the company’s stock in a transaction on Wednesday, August 25th.
-The shares were sold at an average price of $16.52, for a total value of $75,149.48.
+In other news, Director Richard Belluzzo sold 2,450 shares of Viavi Solutions stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $15.37, for a total value of $37,656.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Paul Mcnab sold 4,549 shares of Viavi Solutions stock in a transaction that occurred on Wednesday, August 25th.
+The stock was sold at an average price of $16.52, for a total transaction of $75,149.48.
 Following the completion of the sale, the executive vice president now owns 39,881 shares of the company’s stock, valued at $658,834.12.
 The disclosure for this sale can be found here.
-Insiders have sold 27,824 shares of company stock valued at $443,428 over the last quarter.
-1.63% of the stock is owned by company insiders.
+Over the last ninety days, insiders sold 30,274 shares of company stock valued at $481,085.
+Corporate insiders own 1.63% of the company’s stock.

 About Viavi Solutions